 - Survey Tools: Survey software — SurveyMonkey, GetFeedback, AskNicely, etc. — allows you to gather insights from various audience segments regarding their experience with your brand and their needs and expectations moving forward.

-You’ll also want to automate the process of collecting industry information and data as best you can.
-Tools like Google Alerts and Mention scan the web for new content related to your brand, niche, or any other topic — then point you directly to this new information.
+You’ll also want to automate collecting industry information and data as best you can.
+Tools like Google Alerts and Mention scan the web for new content related to your brand, niche, or any other topic — then point you directly to this further information.

-It’s also important for agile marketing teams to have access to this data at all times.
+It’s also important for agile marketing teams to always have access to this data.
 Tools like Tableau automatically collect and process information (both internal and external), then present the relevant data on a user-friendly dashboard:

-Data-driven marketing is key to your marketing initiatives.
+Data-driven marketing is critical to your marketing initiatives.
 Stay on top of the goings-on in your industry, and you’ll know exactly how to proceed in your marketing efforts.

 Tools for Agile Communication and Collaboration